 We left on Friday, seven of us in a jeep, for the bumpy, beautiful drive to the village of Bhorletar.
-Sometime around 2pm, it started to rain--first a few fat drops and then an all-out deluge--and we drove through a road-turned-river, sometimes up to the bottom of the vehicle's doors.
+Around 2 p.m, it started to rain—first a few fat drops and then an all-out deluge—and we drove through a road-turned-river that sometimes came up to the bottom of the vehicle's doors.
 With no defrost and the windows closed, the driver could barely see, and I could barely stand the heat.
 I was relieved when we arrived at the village and I could get out of that thing.

 The walk was wet and wonderful.
 I was happy to be hiking.
-First we walked through the village, then turned onto a trail that led us into the jungle, following alongside a little...
+We walked through the village, then turned onto a trail that led us into the jungle, following alongside a little...
 I don't know what you'd call it... canal, I guess.
-Eventually, we descended to the Middim Kohla and walked along the valley floor for a while, bordered on both sides by dark green, thickly forested hills, broken up now and then by terraces of yellow-green rice paddies.
+Eventually, we descended to the Middim Kohla and walked along the valley floor, bordered on both sides by dark green, thickly forested hills, broken up now and then by terraces of yellow-green rice paddies.

 I also explored a bit outside the compound, wandering along the new road the Maoists are building, part of which runs right through HRDSN property.
-But the Maoists don't ask permission for such things, the apparently just do what they like.
+But the Maoists don't ask permission to do such things—they apparently just do what they like.

-On my walk, I saw some of the village huts and people out and about, steering the goats and water buffalo to preferred grazing spots, working in their gardens and rice paddies, climbing trees, walking to school and hour and a half away, and just sitting, watching the world go by very slowly.
+On my walk, I saw some of the village huts and people out and about, steering goats and water buffalo to preferred grazing spots, working in their gardens and rice paddies, climbing trees, walking to school an hour and a half away, and just sitting, watching the world go by... very slowly.

-Anyhow, on Monday, Ingo and I and three others walked (or trekked, I suppose I should say) back to meet the jeep.
-But we went a different way than we'd come in, ending up at the village of Ram Bazaar and, this time, crossing a bridge over the widest part of the Middim Kohla, which I'm told will eventually fill the valley during the "real" rain season.
+On Monday, Ingo and I and three others walked (or trekked, I should say) back to meet the jeep.
+We went a different way than we'd come in, ending up at the village of Ram Bazaar and, this time, crossing a bridge over the widest part of the Middim Kohla, which I'm told will eventually fill the valley during the "real" rainy season.

-We walked early to avoid the hottest part of the day, then spent an hour or so in Ram Bazaar, waiting for our ride.
-Ingo chatted and laughed with local friends, while I people-watched, as usual.
+We walked early to avoid the hottest part of the day, then spent an hour in Ram Bazaar, waiting for our ride.
+Ingo chatted and laughed with local friends, while I people-watched as usual.

 Update: Aubrey Sacco search

-The search is still ongoing with apparently no new clues.
+The search is still ongoing with no new clues that I know of.
 Read a recent article on CNN International: Lack of witnesses, records baffle dad searching for Nepal hiker